AemW/pokemon-battle-simulator/README.md

 ## Swagger Documentation

 The API is documented using Swagger.
-Once the server is running, you can access the documentation at `HOST:PORT/documentation` (default: `0.0.0.0:3000/documentation`).
+Once the server is running, you can access the documentation at `HOST:PORT/documentation` (default: `localhost:3000/documentation`).

 This allows you to test the server’s APIs interactively.

 ## Limitations, decisions, and further improvements

 Due to time and hardware constraints, I was unable to test the Docker setup.
-The included Dockerfile is untested, and I could not add a Docker Compose file with Redis as a database, which I had planned to include.
+The included Dockerfile is untested, and I could not add a Docker Compose file with Redis/MongoDB as a database, which I had planned to include.

 I decided to test Hapi for this project, instead of Express, since it comes with quite a few nice-to-haves.
 Since this was the first time I used it there might be a few framework conventions I've missed.